As a Production Volunteer you will be working shifts to earn a perk.

 With the large number of parties taking place over the course of SXSWeek, it’s not hard to find a party that you’ll just waltz right into.
 If there is a particular party you want to attend and there is a line, just give it a few minutes.
 More often than not, you will get in.

 SXsocial is reserved for our paid badge holders.
 It is the official communications hub for SXSW Registrants.
 Registrants can message other attendees, build a bio, tag their profile with interests, and add links to places where other users can learn more about projects, interests or ways to connect.

 Crew managers are exempt from this policy.

-The SXXpress Pass allows paid badge holder to pick up a daily allotment of reserved seating tickets for films screening during the film conference and a designated number of "jump the line" tickets for specific venues during the nights of the music festival.
-Unfortunately, at this time volunteers are not eligible to use the SXXpress system as we continue to monitor and evaluate this new feature.
+The SXXpress Pass allows paid badge holders to pick up a daily allotment of reserved seating tickets for films screening during the film festival and a designated number of "jump the line" tickets for specific venues during the nights of the music festival.
+Unfortunately, at this time volunteers are not eligible to use the SXXpress system as we continue to monitor and evaluate this feature.

 Crew managers are exempt from this policy.

 The Registrant’s Lounge is a sponsored area.
 Our sponsors reserve the right to allow certain badge types into their areas.
 While most of our sponsors do not specify badges, some do.
 At this time, only paid badge holders may take advantage of the Registrant’s Lounge.